holepunchto/hyperdrive/README.md

 #### `var archive = hyperdrive(storage, [key], [options])`

 Create a new hyperdrive.

-Storage should be a function or a string.
+The `storage` parameter defines how the contents of the archive will be stored.
+It can be one of the following, depending on how much control you require over how the archive is stored.

-If storage is a string content will be stored inside that folder.
+- If you pass in a string, the archive content will be stored in a folder at the given path.

-If storage is a function it is called with a string name for each abstract-random-access instance that is needed to store the archive.
+- You can also pass in a function.
+This function will be called with the name of each of the required files for the archive, and needs to return a [`random-access-storage`](https://github.com/random-access-storage/) instance.
+- If you require complete control, you can also pass in an object containing a `metadata` and a `content` field.
+Both of these need to be functions, and are called with the following arguments:

+  - `name`: the name of the file to be stored
+  - `opts`
+    - `key`: the [feed key](https://github.com/mafintosh/hypercore#feedkey) of the underlying Hypercore instance
+    - `discoveryKey`: the [discovery key](https://github.com/mafintosh/hypercore#feeddiscoverykey) of the underlying Hypercore instance
+  - `archive`: the current Hyperdrive instance

+  The functions need to return a a [`random-access-storage`](https://github.com/random-access-storage/) instance.

 Options include: